naomidewys/naomi-dewys-portfolio/README.md

-<h1>README - Portfolio (WIP)</h1>
+<h1>README - Portfolio</h1>
-<p>This is a work in progress.
-I'm still finishing off a few additional elements (e.g., responsive design, footer).</p>
 <h3>Intro</h3>
 This is a single page portfolio with a minimalistic, streamlined design.
-There were no specific requirements for this project other than a simple, easy-to-maintain design so that I could practice creating different elements learned in previous workshops (e.g., making a navigation bar from scratch rather than using a pre-constructed design).
+I don't have any specific requirements for this project other than wanting a simple, easy-to-maintain design so that I could practice creating the different elements I've learned in previous workshops (e.g., making a navigation bar from scratch rather than using a pre-constructed design).
 This single-page portfolio contains the following sections: Home, About, Projects, and Contact.
 <h3>Tech Stack</h3>
 <ul>